Bangkok–Nong Khai high-speed railway: Construction

 Construction is divided into sections: Bangkok–Kaeng Khoi, Kaeng Khoi–Nakhon Ratchasima, Nakhon Ratchasima–Nong Khai.
 Construction of Thailand's 873 km portion of the railway system started in December 2017 and is expected to take three years for phase 1 to Nakhon Ratchasima.
 The first contract consisted of a 3.5 km section from Klong Dan to Pang Asok with a budget of 371 million baht after a nine percent decrease from the initial budget.

 In February 2018, the Thai transport minister stated that the contract for the first phase, the 250.8 km Bangkok to Nakhon Ratchasima section, would be issued by May 2018.
 The second contract will cover the 11 km section from Sikhio to Kut Chik.
 The first phase of the line to Nakhon Ratchasima has been divided into 14 contracts, with contracts 3–7 to be auctioned by June 2018, while contracts 8–14 would be auctioned before the end of 2018.
 Later, however, there were disputes between China, Thailand and Laos over the financing of the project.
 Thailand decided to finance its part of the route itself, although only the high-speed route Bangkok – Nakhon Ratchasima is to be built for the time being.
 After several postponements, the Bangkok (Krung Thep Aphiwat Central Terminal) to Nakhon Ratchasima high-speed rail project (Phase 1) was officially launched by the Thai government in October 2020.
 However, the Nakhon Ratchasima to Nong Khai section (Phase 2) was confirmed in February 2025 and the Nong Khai to Vientiane section (Phase 3) has not yet been confirmed.

+Sikhio Crane collapse

+On 14 January 2026, a crane working on the high-speed rail project collapsed and hit a passenger train, killing at least 32 people on board.